-The Shared Table group meets every third Wednesday evening of the month, sharing a theme inspired meal.
+The shared table group meets on the 3rd Wednesday evening of each month, sharing a theme-inspired meal.

 Note: A community house fee of $2 applies

 “We should look for someone to eat and drink with before looking for something to eat and drink.”Greek philosopher Epicurus in 300BC

 Elizabeth Branagan, who runs the shared table group today, is just as passionate about people as she is about good food.
 She encourages everyone to join, regardless of their cooking skills, as the group is all about enjoying good food and building connections.